-#DigPINS is different than most faculty development around technology in that it cultivates an online community who explore complex issues around digital pedagogy while in a fully online environment.
+#DigPINS is an open, online, connected digital pedagogy faculty development experience that explores: Pedagogy, Identity, Networks, and Scholarship (PINS) as they take form in digital environments. #DigPINS is different than most faculty development around technology in that it cultivates an online community who, together, explore complex issues around digital pedagogy while in a fully online environment.
 Faculty grapple with real issues around what it means to teach, learn, and communicate in online environments while building digital skills and proficiencies.